Survey Design: The Top 10 Best Practices to Maximize Your Results

 There are two main types of questions you can choose to include in your survey: close-ended and open-ended.

 Close-ended questions are questions that include pre-determined answers created by the survey designers.
-Typically, these questions come in multiple-choice or checkbox format and participants choose their favorite option from the set of answers provided.
+Typically, these questions come in multiple-choice or checkbox format, and participants choose from the options provided.

-You should include more close-ended questions in your survey because they produce quantitative results.
+Including more close-ended questions in your survey helps you produce quantitative results.
 These results are easier for consumers to respond to and for you to analyze.

-Open-ended questions can be used to gather qualitative data.
-But since they take longer to fill out and review, it's best to only include them when looking for specific feedback or when working with smaller audiences.
+Open-ended questions help you gather qualitative data.
+But since they take longer to fill out and review, it's best you include them when you want specific feedback or when you’re working with a small audience.

-Be sure to place any open-ended questions towards the end of the survey as they take more effort to complete and can sometimes overwhelm the participant.
-The best place to put them is about three quarters into the survey before participants experience survey fatigue.
+Pro tip: Be sure to place any open-ended questions towards the end of the survey as they take more effort to complete and can sometimes overwhelm the participant.
+The best place to put them is about three-quarters into the survey before participants experience survey fatigue.

 Response scales show the intensity of someone's attitude towards a specific topic.
-These types of responses provide in-depth feedback on how your audience feels without using open-ended questions.
+With tools like HubSpot, these types of responses provide in-depth customer feedback on how your audience feels without using open-ended questions.

-Rather than offering 'Yes/No' or 'True/False' responses, you can use a 5-point or 7-point Likert scale.
-This way, participants are presented with a series of statements then asked to rate their opinion using a scale with opposite extremities.
+Rather than offering ‘Yes/No’ or ‘True/False’ responses, you can use a 5-point Likert scale.
+This way, participants are presented with a series of statements and asked to rate their opinions using a scale with opposite extremities.

 For instance, rather than asking, "Do you come to our stores often?" you could phrase the question like this: